zaynab-emadi/Artificial_Neural_Network_for_Predicting_the_Remaining_Strength_of_Metal_Pipes/README.md

-# 📌 Machine Learning Model for Data Prediction
+# 📌 Artificial Neural Network Model for Data Prediction

 This repository contains a machine learning model designed to analyze data and make accurate predictions using advanced statistical and AI techniques.
 The workflow includes: